Your Software PM Mentor

 It took me the whole day to compile this report.
 Of course, I had to ask the team to help.

-With a scarce amount of time our customer has, I doubt he has time even quickly to review this report.
+With the scarce amount of time our customer has, I doubt he has time even quickly to review this report.

 Do we need this kind of report?